Food history from the year you were born

 1967: Pop-Tarts are frosted

-It didn’t seem like Pop-Tarts could be much more popular after the first shipment of the breakfast treats in the U.S. were completely snapped up within two weeks in 1964.
-However, Kellogg’s took things to the next level in 1967 when it debuted the first frosted Pop-Tarts.
-The brand’s bestsellers are now Frosted Strawberry and Frosted Brown Sugar Cinnamon.
+It didn't seem like Pop-Tarts could get more popular after the first shipment of the breakfast treats in the U.S. were wholly snapped up within two weeks in 1964.
+However, Kellogg's took things to the next level in 1967 when it debuted the first frosted Pop-Tarts.
+Today, some of the brand's bestsellers include Frosted Strawberry and Frosted Brown Sugar Cinnamon.

 1968: The Big Mac goes national

-A year after McDonald’s franchisee Jim Delligatti devised the Big Mac, McDonald’s took the double-decker burger national in 1968.
-It helped turn low-grossing locations into some of the most profitable in the McDonald’s system.
+A year after McDonald's franchisee Jim Delligatti devised the Big Mac, McDonald's took the double-decker burger national in 1968.
+The Big Mac helped turn low-grossing locations into some of the most profitable in the McDonald's system.

 1969: Californians go wild for 'Animal Style' fries

-Legend has it that In-N-Out invented its famous “Animal Style” fries in 1969 after the chefs at the Baldwin Park, California, location needed a name for the sauce that its boisterous surfer clientele put on their food.
-It’s one of the best-known items of the fast food chain’s secret menu today.
+Legend has it that In-N-Out invented its famous "Animal Style" fries in 1969 because the chefs at the Baldwin Park, California, location needed a name for the sauce that its boisterous surfer clientele put on their food.
+It's one of the best-known items on the fast food chain's secret menu today.

 1970: Nutrition expert tells Senate that cereal isn't healthy